kaelanelson/CS205-Final-Project/Writeup/BFS_and_CC.md

 The node with the smallest value is the most central.

 ## Parallelization with MPI
 Closeness centrality algorithm was not designed to be computationally efficient on large graph structures because it requires visiting each node and find the minimum path.
 From our implementation of Prim?s algorithm, we can see that parallelization of this alone is a non-trivial task.
 Previous literature suggests that speed up is mainly achieved though parallelizing the minimum path algorithm used to find distance (prim?s algorithm in our case), and then using implementing a hybrid parallelization.
 Thus, for MPI parallelization of closeness centrality algorithm, we first use our MPI parallelized prims algorithm to first see how much it does speed up closeness centrality alone.
-See prim's algorithm section for how we parallelized this minmum spanning path with MPI.
+See prims algorithm section for how we parallelized this minmum spanning path with MPI.

 ## Hybrid Parallelization with MPI and OpenMP
 We created the hybrid version with OpenMP by updating loops to calculate distance and centrality in parallel.